 You want your ROI efforts to have maximum impact.

-It won’t do much good if you help save the company on energy costs or injury claims, if the most important metric to leadership is innovation.
+It won’t do much good if you help save the company on energy costs or injury claims if the most important metric of leadership is innovation.

 Of course, CEOs appreciate any cost savings, but the secret to building momentum is aligning with their priorities.